Photo credit : Nicholas George Photography

-The event has always had a King and Queen of the Mountain, but this year we are going a step further.
-In 2017 the King and Queen of Descent will be crowned.
-This is an "OPT IN" category - not everyone has to be timed going down from Coppermine Saddle to the South Branch Bridge, but if you want to, here's your chance!
-Riders will still need to ride the whole course and finish to be eligible.
+The event has always had a King and Queen of the Mountain, but now the King and Queen of Descent is crowned.
+Riders still need to ride the whole course and finish to be eligible.

-Possibly a first for New Zealand, the 2017 event will see an ebike category for the Coppermine Course.
+The first event in New Zealand to offer this category, the ebike category races over the Coppermine Course.
 Love them or hate them, ebikes are here and will test a different set of skills for riders.
 Check the Event Information for the ebike criteria.

 Cash Incentive to Topple the Epic Records